-Therapy with liquid food may be necessary in the following situations or with the following clinical diagnoses:
+A liquid diet is typically needed when there is an increased need for nutrients.
+A liquid diet may be necessary for the following situations or with the following clinical diagnoses:

 - Chewing and swallowing disorders